jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 > On a Linux distribution, the password you enter **will not appear**.
 >

+If you need to permit logging in as root, follow the steps in [this guide section](./#enabling-root-login).

-### Changing a password after you have lost it
+### Changing the password if you have lost it

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ua1qoTMq35g?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 #### Step 1: Restart the VPS into rescue mode

+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager) and reboot the VPS in rescue mode.
 If you need further instructions about using rescue mode with a VPS, you may consult the [rescue mode guide](../rescue/).

 #### Step 2: Identify the mount point

-The mount is created automatically, therefore you just need to identify where your partition is mounted.
-To do this, you can use the following commands:
+The mount is created automatically.
+Use the following commands to identify where your partition is mounted:

 ##### **df -h**